LoganEStack/cs_compendium/README.md

 </p>

 [**Stack:**](https://www.geeksforgeeks.org/stack-data-structure/) Data goes First In Last Out.
 Common for any problems involving backtracking.
 Typical functions include peek, push, and pop.
+-   **Monotonic stack:** Keeps elements in increasing or decreasing order by permanently popping off stored elements until the new element can be placed.
+A decreasing stack will find the next largest, and vice versa.

 [**Queue:**](https://www.geeksforgeeks.org/queue-data-structure/)  Data goes First In First Out.
 Typical functions include peek, enqueue, and dequeue.
 -   **Deque:** A queue that allows for enqueue and dequeue from either end.
 -   [**Priority Queue:**](https://www.geeksforgeeks.org/priority-queue-set-1-introduction/) Inserts elements into a queue at different positions based on priority values.
 Only relies on order of insertion when two elements share the same priority.
 Typically implemented using a heap.
+-   **Monotonic Queue or Deque:** Used in sliding window problems when you’re required to maintain some property (like the minimum, maximum, or sum) over a sliding window of fixed size across an array.
+Think of these if you need to keep track of the max or min in a range.

 **Hash Table:** A hash table is a higher order data structure that revolves around the concept of a value and its associated key that are stored and retrieved using a concept known as hashing.
 Your key will be hashed (put through some algorithm) which will produce an index.
 Your value will then be placed in that index.
 If two keys are hashed and produce the same index, there’s a collision.
 This can be remedied with either Seperate Chaining (each index’s value is a linked list of all values under it) or Open Addressing (keep probing the later indexes by some means until you find an open one).